johnbrandle/as3-js/README.md

 trace(hello.say()); //outputs hello world to console
 ```

-## Advanced Usage:
+# Advanced Usage:

 *see docs*

-## Notes:
+# Notes:

-—For the "browser" platform, recommend loading compiled js files in an iframe *(see docs for details)*
+* For the "browser" platform, recommend loading compiled js files in an iframe *(see docs for details)*
-—The original purpose of this project was to convert *valid* AS3 to JS, so consider first compiling with Apache Flex for improved error checking.
+* The original purpose of this project was to convert *valid* AS3 to JS, so consider first compiling with Apache Flex for improved error checking.
-—Outstanding bug: missing semicolons can cause compilation errors in some instances.
+* Outstanding bug: missing semicolons can cause compilation errors in some instances.
 Recommend always using semicolons for now.
-—Recommended: [IntelliJ][intellij]
+* Recommended IDE: [IntelliJ][intellij]

    [swc]: <https://en.wikipedia.org/wiki/Adobe_SWC_file>
    [with]: <https://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/statements.html#with>